ivlab/ABREngine-UnityPackage/DocumentationSrc~/manual/tutorials/abr-cs.md

 triangle in the top toolbar.
 If everything is working correctly, you should see a gray/white blob-like visualization in the center of your game view - this is the "RTData230" surface data you imported in Step 1!

 ![A screenshot of Unity, showing a white blob-like object in the Game View.
 This is the data!](../resources/cs-vis-data-loaded.png)

 ### 4. Import a colormap VisAsset

 To add some color to the visualization, we'll need a colormap.
 Add the following code to your `Start()` method.
-Copy/paste this code right after the existing Step 1 code:
+Insert the following code right after the Step 1.a. code (before Step 2):

 ```cs
 // 1.b.
 Import a Colormap VisAsset